Chloe Lucas Conservation

 During her studies, Chloe interned as a photograph conservator at the National Gallery of Canada, Library and Archives Canada, the Canadian Conservation Institute, and in several private conservation labs in Paris.

-Between her studies and professional work experience, Chloe has been a practising photograph conservator for a total of nine years.
+Between her studies and professional work experience, Chloe has been a practising photograph conservator for a total of ten years.
 She has the abilities and knowledge necessary to conserve all photographic materials.

 Research projects and publication

 Chloe Lucas has an interest in scientific research in the conservation and preservation of photographic materials.
 She has lead and taken part in several research projects with other conservators and scientists, which have been presented at national and international conferences and published in scientific journals.

 - C. Lucas, V. Rottier, F. Déniel, P. Dantigny, “Traitement aux vapeurs d’éthanol des photographies gélatino-argentiques et de papiers altérés par des micro-organismes”.
 Presented at the Rencontres thématiques de l’ARSAG, Paris, France, May 3rd, 2018.
 Published in Support/Tracé, n°18, 2018.

 - C. Lucas, “Photographic collections: salvaging water damage”.
 Published in Muse.
 Journal of the Canadian Museum Association, March/April 2018.

 - C. Lucas, F. Deniel, P. Dantigny, “Disinfection of moulded silver gelatin prints with ethanol vapours”.
 Presented at the Biannual American Institute for Conservation Photographic Material Group winter Meeting, Kansas City, MO, USA February 10-11, 2017.
 Published in Topics in Photographic Preservation, vol. 17, 2017.